-For a complete description of all self-funded benefits provided by the Plan, please contact the Plan Administration Office, Allied Fund Administrators LLC.
-For a complete description of all benefits provided through Kaiser or United HealthCare (formerly, PacifiCare), see the separate booklets provided by Kaiser or United HealthCare.
+For a complete description of all self-funded benefits provided by the Plan, please contact the Plan Administration Office, BeneSys Administrators.
+For a complete description of all benefits provided through Kaiser or United HealthCare, see the separate booklets provided by Kaiser or United HealthCare.